Where most chronic headaches actually come from

 Children and headaches

-What the first visit covers: health history, postural and structural evaluation, upper cervical X-rays when clinically indicated.
-Dr. Rochet explains exactly what the X-rays show before care begins.
-Every correction is based on what the examination finds — not a protocol.
+What your first visit covers: your health history, a postural and structural exam, and upper cervical X-rays when they are called for.
+I will walk you through exactly what the films show before any care starts.
+Every correction comes from what I find on examination, not from a protocol.

 ← Back to Home